offthedial/site/src/pages/idtga/rules.md

 ## Format

-Due to the large number of signups, players are seperated into multiple skill brackets to keep players close in skill level with each other.
+Due to the large number of signups, players are seperated into multiple skill divisions to keep players close in skill level with each other.
 There is a registration cap of 50 teams (200 players).

-All brackets are run independently of one another and have their own preliminaries and top cut.
+All divisions are run independently of one another and have their own preliminaries and top cut.

-The skill brackets are, in order of highest skill to lowest skill: **Master**, **Power**, **Wisdom**, and **Courage**.
-Note that the Master and Wisdom brackets may not always be active depending on the number of signups.
+The skill divisions are, in order of highest skill to lowest skill: **Master**, **Power**, **Wisdom**, and **Courage**.
+Note that the Master and Wisdom divisions may not always be active depending on the number of signups.

 ### Preliminaries:

 - Format: `Swiss`
 - Matches: `Play all 3`
-- There are 4 rounds in each bracket.
+- Rounds: `4 Rounds`
 - There is no elimination, remember to play all of your rounds!
-- If the number of teams in a bracket exceeds 11 teams, the Preliminaries will be split into two pools.
+- If the number of teams in a division exceeds 11 teams, the Preliminaries will be split into two pools.

 ### Top Cut: